tqp/keycloak-client/README.md

 * Update the docker-compose.yml file to reference the proper image version.
 * Start the container using docker-compose:
   * `docker-compose up -d`

+To "tail" the log:
+* `docker logs keycloak-client --follow`